What is email deliverability?

 Third-party URL shorteners like bit.ly

-Using flashy words like ‘Free’ or ‘once in a lifetime’ or ‘Urgent’ in subject lines and content of the email
+Using flashy words like ‘Free’ or ‘once in a lifetime’ or ‘Urgent’ in the subject lines and content of the email

 Email deliverability best practices